 The room you’re recording in affects the tone you capture.
 If only you could run a de-roomifier plugin, then life would be so easy.
 Recordings in a quiet room have the edge over those in noisy ones.

 If you can’t afford to treat a room you, I suggest you up your mic technique game.
 Place it in a way that it will solely focus on the primary sound source.
 Another tried and tested hack is recording in a room full of couches, carpeting, bookshelves, and blankets to absorb and disperse the sound waves.

 Most studio mics are supported by shock mounts (those spindly things resembling a spider).
 They are not for aesthetics; they minimize the rumble the mic will pick when you knock the stand.
-Invest in a shock mount if your condenser mic is lacking one.
+Here’s why you should invest in a shock mount if your condenser mic is lacking one.